 - Registered with the National Matching Service (NMS)

 Select candidates will be invited for an on-site interview in January or February.
-The Walgreens/University of Cincinnati PGY1 Community-Based Pharmacy Residency Program in Cincinnati, OH (in affiliation with the UC James L. Winkle College of Pharmacy in Cincinnati, OH has candidate status from American Society of Health Systems Pharmacists in partnership with the American Pharmacists Association.
+The Walgreens/University of Cincinnati PGY1 Community-Based Pharmacy Residency Program in Cincinnati, OH (in affiliation with the UC James L. Winkle College of Pharmacy in Cincinnati, OH been granted accreditation from American Society of Health Systems Pharmacists in partnership with the American Pharmacists Association.
 This Residency site participates in the ASHP Resident Matching Program and agrees that no person at this site will solicit, accept, or use any ranking-related information from any residency applicant.

 All application materials must be submitted no later than January 15th for candidates to be considered for our program.